canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 | List item description | Description text/content with optional [CTA block](/docs/patterns/cta-block)        |
 | Call to action block  | [CTA block](/docs/patterns/cta-block) beneath the list                              |

+## 50/50 on desktop with description

+This variant contains a top-level description which is presented side-by-side with its title on desktop screen sizes.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-desktop-with-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## 50/50 on tablet without description

+This variant does not contain a top-level description and its child list is presented with its titles side-by-side with its descriptions on tablet screen sizes.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-tablet-without-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## 50/50 on tablet with description

+This variant contains a top-level description and its child list is presented with its titles side-by-side with its descriptions on tablet screen sizes.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-tablet-with-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## 50/50 with description

+This variant contains a top-level description.
+Its title and description are presented side-by-side on desktop screen sizes, and its child list is presented side-by-side on tablet screen sizes.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-with-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## Full-width without description

+This variant does not contain a top-level description, and both its title and child list are presented full-width on desktop and tablet screen sizes respectively.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/full-width-without-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## Full-width with description

+This variant contains a top-level description, and its title, description, and child list are presented full-width on desktop and tablet screen sizes respectively.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/full-width-with-description/" class="js-example" data-lang="jinja">
+View example of the tiered list pattern
+</a></div>

+## Additional CTA options

+In addition to the CTA block placed below the list, you may also add CTA blocks below the top-level description text, as well as below each list item's description text.

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-desktop-with-description-cta/" class="js-example">
+View example of the tiered list pattern
+</a></div>

+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-desktop-with-list-item-cta/" class="js-example">
+View example of the tiered list pattern
+</a></div>

 ## Jinja Macro

+The `vf_tiered_list` Jinja macro can be used to generate a tiered list pattern.
+The API for the macro is shown below.

 ### Parameters